 Jesus spent His last days in Bethany over the ridge of the Mount of Olives away from the city.
-Bethphage sits at the top of the Mt.
+Bethphage sits at the top of Mt.
 Olive.

 It was in Bethany that Jesus had raised Lazarus from the dead.